 That said, there are towns with amenities for visitors.
 You can rent bikes, paddleboats and even catamarans.
+(The wind blows hard here in the summer, so this is a kitesurfing destination.)
 And you can sail out for some seal watching, or try to catch shrimp.

 It goes without saying Texel has its own brewery.

 Rating: The best of natural and commercial – nature preserves along with quaint towns.